Nic Radford

-Nicolaus Adam Radford known as Nic Radford (born November 5, 1977) is an American engineer, roboticist, inventor, and entrepreneur raising over $250mm in funding for his companies.
-He is the president and CEO of Nauticus Robotics, Inc. (NSADAQ:KITT) a robotics firm he founded.
+Nicolaus Adam Radford, known as Nic Radford (born November 5, 1977), is an American engineer, roboticist, inventor, and entrepreneur raising over $500mm in funding for his companies.
+Currently, he is a co-founder and CEO of Persona AI Inc, a Humanoid company focused on building a modularized humanoid robot labor platform for industrial applications.
+He is the former president and CEO of Nauticus Robotics, Inc. (NASDAQ:KITT) a maritime robotics firm he co-founded.
 He also founded Jacobi Motors, his company spun out of HMI to commercialize his variable flux motor research from graduate school.
 He also started Rad Capital Ventures to invest in the trading of electricity.
 Prior to forming HMI, he spent 14 years at Lyndon B. Johnson Space Center's Dexterous Robotics Laboratory at NASA in Houston, Texas.
 Radford was the principal investigator tasked with leading the development of Valkyrie for participation in the 2013 DARPA Robotics Challenge (DRC) and NASA's future Mars robotics missions.

 Preceding the DRC, he operated as deputy and chief engineer for Robonaut 2 (R2), a humanoid robot that was developed in partnership between NASA and General Motors.
 Additionally, during his tenure at NASA, he became a leader in wearable robotics and exoskeletons for spaceflight, rehabilitation, and abled body human performance augmentation.
 Radford is active in the areas of electric motor design towards robotics and electric cars, winning awards for his research in variable flux technology.
 Radford holds numerous patents, has authored several publications, and earned a BSEE and a MSEE both from Purdue University.
-In 2017, Radford was the recipient of the Houston Business Journal's Top 40 Under 40 Award.
+He is on track to earn a Doctorate in Business and Administration from the University Of Houston in May 2027.
+Radford is a member of the YPO and Tiger 21 organizations.